HAGARIHAYATO/docgen/README.md

-# this tool creates Dockerfile and docker-compose.yml
+# this tool creates hosting document on doc-station

 # how to use